Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 +}
 ```

 You'll notice that I've introduced a `cant_fail!()` macro here.
-Because we're
+I've
+introduced an assertion which will blow up loudly if that assumption isn't
-using the type system to statically guarantee code can't be executed out of
+valid.
+Because we're using the type system to statically guarantee code can't
-order and that the arguments we provide are always valid I've introduced an
+be executed out of order and that the arguments we provide are always valid,
-assertion which will blow up loudly if that assumption isn't valid.
+these otherwise infallible functions should fail quickly and loudly to
+indicate a possible programming error.

 ```rust
 // src/lib.rs